 Dear Class of 2027:

 Welcome to college.
-The next chapter of your education story will be very different from all those that came before.
+The next chapter of your education story will be very different from all the previous ones.
 College will present you with a rich and expansive range of opportunities.
 The next few weeks and months will be full of firsts — some intriguing, some daunting, and almost all exciting.
 As you start your college experience, I want to offer some advice from a college president.

-The particular combination of classes and co-curricular activities you choose, along with the residential and social choices you make, will create a unique experience that, if properly prepared, will nourish and sustain you in college and throughout the rest of your life.
+The particular combination of classes and co-curricular activities you choose, along with your residential and social choices, will create a unique experience that, if properly prepared, will nourish and sustain you in college and throughout the rest of your life.

 The key to an outstanding college education is understanding that you are in control.
 You will ultimately determine both the shape and the quality of your experience.
 Focus on a few crucial areas, and you can dramatically increase the odds of leading a meaningful and successful life.

 College is not a spectator sport.
-To get everything you can from your education, you need to engage actively and participate fully in every aspect of the experience.
+To get everything you can from your education, you must engage actively and fully participate in every aspect of the experience.
 This begins with your academic choices.
 Don’t just glide through your classes.
 Devour them.
 Savor them.
 Academics are the core of your experience.

 Go to every class.
 Do all the assignments.
 Show up prepared to listen and participate.
 Treat every class for what it is — a unique opportunity to learn.
 Some classes will make this easy.
-They will grab you from day one, and you will be inspired by every lecture and assignment.
-In others, you will find engaging more difficult; you will have to work harder to find their relevance and maintain your focus.
+They will grab you from day one, and every lecture and assignment will inspire you.
+In others, engaging is more difficult; you will have to work harder to find their relevance and maintain your focus.